'Peaky Blinders' Director Reveals Who Reunited Him and Cillian Murphy For ‘Small Things Like These'

 MIELANTS: I premiered this movie in Belgium, and it’s extremely sensitive there about the church.
 We’ve got an enormous amount of cases of pedophiles in the church who abused, and I think the victims have only started talking about this right now, so it's very, very sensitive.
 So, I also felt like that story also could have happened where I am from.
 Because the writing is so subtle and honest, I wasn't anxious about that.
 I was more anxious like, “Is this movie gonna work?
 Is it gonna work as a movie?”

-Tim Mierlants Worked With Matt Damon and Ben Affleck on 'Small Things Like These'
+Tim Mielants Worked With Matt Damon and Ben Affleck on 'Small Things Like These'

 Matt Damon is a producer on this.
 How was working with him?